-ABC has filed a petition with the Federal Communications Commission (FCC) challenging its scrutiny of 'The View,' accusing the agency of violating First Amendment rights.
+ABC has filed a petition with the Federal Communications Commission (FCC) challenging its scrutiny of 'The View', accusing the agency of violating First Amendment rights.
 The dispute centers on whether 'The View' qualifies as a bona fide news program exempt from equal time rules for political candidates.

 Key Takeaways

-- The outcome could have significant implications for free speech and broadcast media regulation.
+- Outcome could impact free speech and broadcast media regulation

 The FCC has demanded that ABC prove that 'The View' qualifies as a news program or risk being forced to give equal airtime to every political candidate who asks for it.
 The petition comes amid escalating tensions between the FCC and ABC parent Walt Disney Co., which was ordered by the agency last month to file early license renewal applications for its eight ABC television stations.